padrinobook/padrinobook/02-job-board-application.md

      apply  tests/rspec
     create  spec/app/controllers/page_controller_spec.rb

-If you have questions about the output above, please drop me a line - I think it is so clear that it don't need any explanation about it.
+If you have questions about the output above, please drop me a line - I think it is so clear that it doesn't need any explanation about it.

-Lets look at `app/controller/page.rb`:
+Lets take a look at what the script generated for us `app/controller/page.rb`:

     JobApp.controllers :page do
       # get :index, :map => "/foo/bar" do